stevespages/accounts/README.md

 `set.accs[0]` is an account called `unbalanced.
 It can not be directly changed by the user.
 It balances the otherwise unbalanced transactions.
 If the books are balanced it should have a value of zero.

+A user should not create an account called "unbalanced", "date" or "description".

 In the code below for `setsOfAccs`, a single set of accounts called "Steve Greig" can be seen.
 It contains three accounts: `unbalanced` which can not be removed or directly modified by the user, "Bank" and "cash".
 A transaction was entered at the time indicated by the timestamp with a date given for the transaction itself and an array called `accsAndAmounts` which records the index of accounts involved in the transaction as keys with the amount for that accounts recorded as the value.

 It can be seen that `accs[0]`, which is the `unbalanced` account, has an empty `txns` array.
 This is because there are no unbalanced transactions.